How to Find out Who Owns a House or Land

 It’s not uncommon to want to know who owns a house or a piece of land.
 You don’t necessarily have to have a connection to the house or land to request this information, but for a small fee you can access previous ownership information.

-So, how can you find out who owns a property or land?
+So, how do you find out who owns a piece of land or property?
 Our blog post examines how the process works, fees associated and any questions you may have.

 Reasons for wanting to find out who owns a house

-Another common reason may be to learn about development projects in the area.
+Another common reason for finding out who owns a piece of land or a property, may be to learn about development projects in the area.
 Finding out previous ownership details for local houses can provide useful information on the historical sale prices and so on, for housing developers.